orai-nlp/BehaguneUI/README.md

 ./bin/buildout
 ````

 The last step is to setup your django application.
-Edit the 'src/behagunea/settings.py' and fill the following fields according to your configuration:
+Edit the ```src/behagunea/settings.py``` file and fill the following fields according to your configuration:
 ```
       'NAME': 'yourDBNAME',                      # Or path to database file if using sqlite3.
       'PASSWORD': 'yourMYSQLuserPassword',                  # Not used with sqlite3.